90 Years Ago: Patsy Cline Is Born in Winchester, Va. - NewsBreak

 Virginia teenager earns perfect score on SAT

-FAIRFAX COUNTY, Va.
-(DC News Now) — Out of two million people, only 500 students earn a perfect score on the SAT.
+Out of two million people, only 500 students earn a perfect score on the SAT.
 A high school senior in Fairfax County became one of those 500 students when he took the exam.
-Stephen Kennedy took the SAT a few times and decided to take it just one […]

 theburn.com